#

 An effective Human Risk Management program connects insights about people’s behavior with your technical security controls, closing the gap between knowing about a risk and taking action to stop it.
 It’s about turning a constant stream of data into a clear, prioritized set of actions that measurably reduce risk across your organization.
 This process involves unifying disparate data sources, applying predictive intelligence, and automating responses while keeping your team in full control.

-Unifying Data Across Behavior, Identity, and Threats
+Unifying Behavior, Identity, and Threat Data

 To understand human risk, you need to see the full picture.
 Relying on a single data source, like phishing simulation results, gives you a narrow and often misleading view.
 A truly effective approach correlates information across three critical pillars: employee behavior, identity and access systems, and real-time threat intelligence.
 This unified view provides the context needed to accurately assess risk.
 For example, an employee clicking on a phishing link is a concern.
 But if that same employee has privileged access to critical systems and is being actively targeted by a known threat group, the situation becomes a top priority.
 This is how you move from simply tracking activity to understanding genuine risk.